JWMath/Seminar/index.md

-#  This is made for record Seminars.
+#  This is made for a collection of Seminars' information.

 ## Toplogy
    [Stanford University Topology Seminar](https://mathematics.stanford.edu/events/topology)